 The impressive progress of genetic engineering, regenerative medicine, nanotechnology and robotics has set a new horizon in historical terms of the so-called assisted evolution.
 Research on stem cells, tissue and organ printing, as well as new drugs and gene therapies are becoming routine, eliminating further genetic diseases or helping body regeneration after serious injuries and diseases.
 At the same time, innovations in bionic prostheses and brain implants are bringing hope to countless people with disabilities.
-If we add to this the image of millions of nanorobots circulating in our bloodstream, removing infections, fighting cancer cells or re-writing DNA, the future of our species looks more than optimistic.
+If we add to this the vision of millions of nanorobots circulating in our bloodstream, removing infections, fighting cancer cells or re-writing DNA, the future of our species looks more than optimistic.
 However, basic ethical questions also arise.
-Who will foremost benefit from the advancement of the medicine of the future?
-Will we use new therapies and drugs only to fix defects, or will they be used to biochemically upgrade the human machine?
+Who will foremost benefit from the medicine of the future?
+Will we use new therapies and drugs only to fix defects, or will we use them to make a biochemical upgrade to the human machine?

-Przemiany is the lab of the future.
+Przemiany is the laboratory of the future.
 A platform for sharing ideas between scientists, technologists, designers, artists and anyone interested in the possible directions of development on various levels of social life.
-This year, we invite you to reflect on and discuss the human body understood as an information carrier, a network of interspecies connections and a brilliant biological machine.
-The Festival agenda includes interdisciplinary expert panels, debates on biohackers, soldiers and athletes of the future, film screenings, performances and an art & science exhibition featuring artistic works and biological experimental stations.
+This year, we invite everyone to reflect on the human body perceived as an information carrier, a network of interspecies connections and a brilliant biological machine.
+The Festival agenda includes interdisciplinary expert panels, debates on biohackers, soldiers and athletes of the future, film screenings, performances and an art & science exhibition.
 There will also be electronic music concerts with visualisations displayed on the planetarium dome, as well as meetings and workshops in the festival cafe.
 We will summarise the main themes of the festival at a special meeting attended by Jacek Dukaj, an outstanding sci-fi writer, and Jowita Michalska, the founder of Digital University.